Security flaws put virtually all phones, computers at risk

 Gruss said Meltdown was the more serious problem in the short term but could be decisively stopped with software patches.
 Spectre, the broader bug that applies to nearly all computing devices, is harder for hackers to take advantage of but less easily patched and will be a bigger problem in the long term, he said.

-Earlier in the day, Intel had acknowledged a report that a design flaw in its chips could let hackers steal data from computing devices but said that it was working on a solution that would not significantly slow computers.
+Speaking on CNBC, Intel's Krzanich said Google researchers told Intel of the flaws "a while ago" and that Intel had been testing fixes that device makers who use its chips will push out next week.
+Before the problems became public, Google on its blog said Intel and others planned to disclose the issues on Jan.
+9.

-On Tuesday, tech publication The Register reported the flaw in Intel microprocessors required updates to computer operating systems, adding that the fix causes the chips to operate more slowly.
+The flaws were first reported by tech publication The Register.
+It also reported that the updates to fix the problems could causes Intel chips to operate 5 percent to 30 percent more slowly. (http://bit.ly/2CsRxkj)

-Intel said the problem was broader than its chips alone and that it was working with Advanced Micro Devices Inc , ARM Holdings and others to fix the problem.
-Intel also denied that the patches would bog down computers based on Intel chips.
+Intel denied that the patches would bog down computers based on Intel chips.

 "Intel has begun providing software and firmware updates to mitigate these exploits," Intel said in a statement.
 "Contrary to some reports, any performance impacts are workload-dependent, and, for the average computer user, should not be significant and will be mitigated over time."

-ARM spokesman Phil Hughes confirmed that ARM was working with AMD and Intel to fix a security hole found by researchers but said it was "not an architectural flaw" and that patches had already been shared with the companies' partners, which include most smartphone manufacturers.
+ARM spokesman Phil Hughes said that patches had already been shared with the companies' partners, which include many smartphone manufacturers.

 "This method only works if a certain type of malicious code is already running on a device and could at worst result in small pieces of data being accessed from privileged memory," Hughes said in an email.